 |Video||UHD 4K/30p||UHD 4K/30p|

-On the surface the Coolpix P1000 seems to do everything, but like all Jack of all trade tools, the individual elements are never as good as a dedicated tool.
+On the surface the Nikon COOLPIX P1000 seems to do everything, but like all Jack-of-all-trades tools, the individual elements are never as good as a dedicated tool.
 The huge focal range is clearly the main selling point, possibly the most useful for wildlife or the next time the space shuttle takes off.

 Unfortunately, if you’re not taking images at extreme focal lengths all the time, there are more cost-effective cameras which give you better image quality and are faster for the money.
 The small sensor coupled with a slow lens and being large and heavy are the downsides.
 At extreme focal lengths you really have to prop up that lens and the images start to become noticeably soft when you’re really zoomed in.

-The image stabilisation and Snapback Zoom button help out a lot.
+The image stabilization and Snapback Zoom button help out a lot.
 Again, it’s at the extreme focal lengths where keeping everything steady is a big task, especially if you don’t use a tripod.
-With more practice the Snapback Zoom feature may help out alot, but you still have that distant haze to content with after 2000mm.
+With more practice the Snapback Zoom feature may help out a lot, but you still have that distant haze to contend with after 2000mm.

 JPEGs come out with a nice depth of color considering the sensor size and RAW files which are not available in all modes are a good way around the overuse of noise reduction.